pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

-Again, we'll go through that line-by-line in a moment (though it's worth noting that although this feels like something that should be much harder than the first case, the Flask app is much shorter :-)   But let's try it out first -- we visit the page:
+Again, we'll go through that line-by-line in a moment (though it's worth noting that although this feels like something that should be much harder than the first case, the Flask app is much shorter :-)   But let's try it out first -- once you've saved the code on PythonAnywhere and reloaded the site, visit the page:

 <img src="/static/images/script-to-webapp-file-processing-start-page.png">